-In describing evil animals especially in Africa, cultures and traditions are part of the factors that must be considered.
-Animals that are considered evil by one group of people can be considered quite innocent by another.
-The driving factor in branding certain animals as evil is purely superstition, myths and legends that had been told from generations and generations.
-Weird looking animals are usually tagged as evil animals are usually considered to have some super powers and anyone associated with it is looked unto as evil or should be expecting evil in no distant time.
+In describing evil animals especially in Africa, religion, cultures and traditions are part of the factors that must be considered.
+Animals that are considered evil by one group of people or a part of a country might be considered quite innocent by another.
+The driving factor in branding certain animals as evil is pure superstition, myths and legends that had been told from generations to generations.
+Weird looking animals usually tagged as evil animals are usually considered to have some diabolic or superpowers and anyone associated with it is looked unto as evil or should be expecting evil in no distant time.

 Evil Animals in Africa

-In countries like Nigeria, typical examples of evil animals include the likes of owls and bats and in some cases seeing a pussy cat in the night may also be associated with evil.
-The owl is regarded as evil and is associated with witch craft while other animals like the pussy cat especially the black ones are also regarded as evil most especially the the coastal countries of West Africa.
+In countries like Nigeria, typical examples of evil animals that are associated with evil include the likes of owls and bats and in some cases seeing a pussycat in the night may also be associated with evil.
+The owl is regarded as evil and is associated with witchcraft following the fact that it only operates in the night.
+Other animals like the pussycat especially the black ones are also regarded as evil most especially in the coastal countries of West Africa.

-In the ancient Egypt, some animals were said to be evil because they were understood to be followers of the god Seth.
+In ancient Egypt, some animals were said to be evil because they were understood to be followers of the god Seth.
 In those times, if the animal was unnaturally vicious, they were said to be followers of Seth.
-Such animals included, wild boars, alligators, giraffes, storks and other kinds of birds.
-Dog’s were also branded evil, but only for a certain period of time, after which they then became mans best friend or they became domesticated.
-Other animals like the ram or the goat with its horns curling all the way around behind it was also said to be related somehow to the devil and that the devil bred evil like goats.
+Such animals included wild boars, alligators, giraffes, storks and other kinds of birds.
+Dogs were also branded evil, but only for a certain period of time, after which they then became man’s best friend or they became domesticated.
+Other animals like the ram or the goat with its horns curling all the way around behind it, was also said to be related somehow to the devil and that the devil bred evil like goats.